-While there are still limitations in voice search (e.g. not wanting to use them in public places, the programs not understanding the user, etc.), this technology continues to become more sophisticated, and the number of users continues to rise.
+While there are still limitations in voice search (e.g., not wanting to use them in public places, the programs not understanding the user, etc.), this technology continues to become more sophisticated, and the number of users continues to rise.
 As you work to improve your efforts for voice search, make sure your main goal is to genuinely improve your content to help your audience.
-By doing so, you can help build your reputation so Siri, Ok Google, Alexa, Cortana, and any other voice assistants view you as the best, most credible source.
+By doing so, you can help build your reputation so Siri, Google Assistant, Alexa, Cortana, and any other voice assistants view you as the best, most credible source.

-Want to learn more about how you can better appeal to voice searchers?
+Want to learn more about how your practice website can better appeal to voice searchers?
 Contact us to learn which tactics can make a difference for your practice!